 I am definitely nervous about Fall and Winter coming because it means colder weather, less sunlight and new and busier schedules.
 I am really hoping that my new found love for barre (seriously you should try it if you haven’t yet) will keep me motivated to continue going to class even when it is dark, cold and there is half a foot of snow on the ground.

 As hard as it is to manage all of our schedules and to get myself up earlier than I technically have to get up in the morning, I never regret doing it.
-Even the times I have had one too many glasses of wine the night before 😉 and just want to stay in bed curled up next to Tyson, I remind myself how much better I’ll feel if I sweat it out.
+Even the times I have had one too many glasses of wine the night before 😉 and just want to stay curled up in bed, I remind myself how much better I’ll feel if I sweat it out.
 And I always do.
 No matter what, I always feel better when I say yes to a workout.